IPCC Synthesis Report: Six things you need to know

 • The report is published as climate ministers and envoys convene in Copenhagen for a two-day meeting hosted by the outgoing COP27 president and the COP28 President-Designate Dr Sultan Al-Jaber.
 The meeting is focused on the implementation of the ‘Sharm el-Sheikh Implementation Plan’ signed at COP27, and preparations for COP28.

 • Currently, industrialised high emitters like the EU and the US have set themselves 2050 climate neutrality goals while emerging economies like China or India are aiming for 2060 and 2070, respectively.
 This is highly at odds with the report’s findings.
-China approved more coal projects than all other nations combined in 2022 while the US recently approved a new oil drilling project in Alaska
+China approved more coal projects than all other nations combined in 2022 while the US recently approved a new oil drilling project in Alaska.

 • The UN secretary-general has asked the world’s governments to make a series of commitments to accelerate efforts to reduce emissions.
 Those include a coal phaseout by 2030 for members of the Organization for Economic Cooperation and Development (OECD) — and by 2040 for all other countries — and halting all new fossil fuel exploration.